grafolean/grafolean/backend/API.md

+# Grafolean backend API

+## Generic

+In default installation backend API is accessible on the same base URL as frontend, suffixed with `/api/`.

-- ending slashes ('/') are optional, there will be no redirects if missing
+Ending slashes ('/') are optional with all endpoints and there will be no redirects if missing.

 ## Authentication